 CWE_RO For coded results in OBX.5:

-For OBX.5 CWE data type, the first triplet and original text field (CWE.1 = R, CWE.3, CWE.9 =R) must be populated.
-When a standard SNOMED CT concept ID is not available, the local code must populate the first triplet the original text field must also be populated.
+For OBX.5 CWE data type, the first triplet and original text field (CWE.1,CWE.3 and CWE.9 =R) must be populated.
+When a standard SNOMED CT concept ID is not available, the local code must populate the first triplet, the original text field must also be populated.

 Example for OBX.5 (Observation Value):